izzygomez/gists/gpg-usage-notes.md

 remember to save the key password somewhere!

+# deleting a key

+if you have both the corresponding private & public key, delete the private key first:

+`gpg --delete-secret-keys <key-id>`

+then delete the public key:

+`gpg --delete-keys <key-id>`

 # encrypt a message & sign into text file
 `gpg --recipient <recipient-key-id> --local-user <your-signing-key-id> --sign --encrypt --armor --output "encrypted.txt" file-to-encrypt.txt`